Education and Support

-Breastfeeding is described as the “gold standard” or best form of nutrition for infants to grow healthy and strong.
-It provides frequent skin-to-skin time with mom that is both calming and comforting for a baby.
+Breastfeeding is described as the best form of nutrition for infants to grow healthy and strong.
+It provides frequent skin-to-skin time with mom that is both calming and comforting.

 Breastfeeding helps develop the immune system so infants have: